optimalisatie/exec.js/README.md

 # Cancellable Javascript Code Runner
-A high performance and low latency javascript code runner that enables to abort javascript code execution, including setTimeout/setInterval, promises and Fetch requests.
+A high performance and low latency javascript code runner that enables to isolate and abort javascript code execution, including setTimeout/setInterval, promises and Fetch requests.
 It supports most browsers including IE.

 WebWorkers have a startup latency of ~40ms which make them unsuitable for some applications.
 This code runner does not have a significant latency or overhead and it's 690 bytes compressed.